-The possible benefits of a franchise is that the franchisee acquires a proven business system that has worked for the franchisor and other franchisees.
-The franchisee may not need to create business systems and find suppliers and products or services as these have been sourced or developed by the franchisor.
+The benefits of a franchise is that the franchisee acquires a proven business system that has worked for the franchisor and other franchisees.
+As experienced Brisbane business lawyers, we understand that the franchisee may not need to create business systems and find suppliers and products or services as these have been sourced or developed by the franchisor.
 A franchise allows the franchisor to provide benefits to franchisees by operating on a larger scale in terms of broader marketing campaigns and purchase arrangements based on bulk buying power.

 We can assist by advising you of the risks of entering into a franchise agreement so that you make an informed decision to purchase a franchise.

-Our priority at Morgan Mac Lawyers when providing advice to clients who are seriously considering a franchised business purchase is to alert the client to specific risks that should be taken into account before a franchise agreement is signed and the client makes a significant financial and life changing investment.
+Our priority at Morgan Mac Lawyers is providing franchise legal advice to clients who are seriously considering a franchised business purchase.
+It is imperative that people entering into franchisee agreements are aware of specific risks that should be taken into account before the agreement is signed and the client makes a significant financial and life changing investment.

-It is critical that you obtaining appropriate professional advice
+It is critical that you obtain appropriate professional advice

 The critical importance of obtaining appropriate professional advice is recognised in the Franchising Code of Conduct.
 It requires the franchisors to ensure that persons considering a franchised business purchase obtain legal advice or at least make a thoughtful decision not to obtain advice.
-Relevant and appropriate legal advice before buying a franchise may result in a well-informed decision and avoid future franchise disputes.
+Relevant and appropriate legal advice before buying a franchise may result in a well-informed decision and avoid future franchise disputes and franchise dispute resolution.

-Because Bill Morgan has acted in franchised disputes for over 20 years we are aware of many franchise agreement terms that impose significant commercial risks on franchisees and the reasons why these terms lead to disputes and cause real business difficulties to franchisees.
-Our advice brings these terms and their risks to your attention.
+Bill Morgan, one of our seasoned Franchise Lawyers, has acted in franchised disputes for over 24 years.
+We are aware of many franchise agreement terms that impose significant commercial risks on franchisees and the reasons why these terms lead to disputes and cause real business difficulties to franchisees.
+Our franchise legal advice brings these terms and their risks to your attention.

 Thinking about buying a franchise?
-Download Our Beginner’s Guide to Buying a Franchise.
+Speak to our Franchise Lawyers.
+Also you can download our Beginner’s Guide to Buying a Franchise below.